bluejayA/substation/docs/reference/developers/index.md

 **When to use it**: Before contributing code, after making changes, when adding new features.

-**Read this** when you need:

-- Run the test suite
-- Write new tests
-- Understand test coverage
-- Debug failing tests
-- Set up CI/CD
+**Read this** to run the test suite, write new tests, understand test coverage, debug failing tests, or set up CI/CD.
+If you're not testing, you're guessing.

 ## Quick Start: Create Your First Form in 5 Minutes